PistonDevelopers/piston-examples/README.md

 ## How to build & run examples

+To build the examples, you need the latest Rust nightly and Cargo installed.

 1. Install [Cargo](https://github.com/rust-lang/cargo)
 2. In the Terminal window, navigate to the project directory of the example you want to build.
 3. Type `cargo build`